 top of page

-Frontline appeal for US$10,000 for photographic and film equipment to support GERP’s efforts to conserve, monitor and study lemurs, and develop educational and promotional material
+Frontline appeal raises US$2,000 for a laptop to support GERP’s efforts to conserve, monitor and study lemurs, and develop educational and promotional material

-Founded in 1994 by ten Malagasy primatologists with the goal of studying and conserving lemurs, Groupe d’étude et de recherche sur les primates de Madagascar (GERP) has since helped protect lemurs and their habitats and engage with local communities and schools while building local capacity for long-term conservation management.
+Founded in 1994 by ten Malagasy primatologists with the goal of studying and conserving lemurs, GERP (Groupe d’étude et de recherche sur les primates de Madagascar) protects lemurs and their habitats and engage with local communities and schools, while building local capacity for long-term conservation management.

 Today, GERP is making significant contributions to lemur conservation through: